seekehr/DevSpoofGO/README.md

 `cmake --build .`

+## Why not just use C++ for the whole thing?

+I wanted to get more familiar with Golang and the project sounded fun (initially, at least), so yeah.

 # TODO:
 - [ ] Clean up debugging calls (im too tired of this project 😭🙏🏿)
 - [ ] Remove dependency on the entire info/ folder; originally the project was made with different intent so the code there still persists, but now it can be removed in favor of DevSpoofGOTest.